google-cloud-nightscout/google-cloud-nightscout.github.io/docs/NS_FreeTier.md

 ---
-title: "Google Cloud Nightscout Cost and Free Tier Issues"
+title: "Google Cloud Nightscout Cost and Free Tier"
 description: "Understand the costs of running Google Cloud Nightscout and why your VM may not qualify for the free tier.
 Covers regions, multiple accounts, snapshots, and network tier settings."
 ---